sgioldasis/bigdata-course-labs/kafka/Quick Start for Apache Kafka using the terminal.md

 ### Stream/Table duality

 In this step, we will show the difference between stream and table - but note that it's the _same_ Kafka topic underneath.
+You can find a great primer of Streams and Tables in Apache Kafka [here](https://www.confluent.io/blog/kafka-streams-tables-part-1-event-streaming/).

 First stop the query running in `[Window 2]` (CTRL-C).
 Now create a `TABLE` by typing:

 ```sql
 CREATE TABLE MOVEMENTS_T (PERSON VARCHAR PRIMARY KEY, LOCATION VARCHAR)